 Empathy

-Sometimes, people are experiencing a hard time, either work-related or in their personal lives.
+Sometimes, people experience a hard time, either work-related or personal.
 Try to show understanding and consideration for their situation; however, don't offer direct advice unless you are specifically asked to.

 Case Study